Vera Duckworth: Storylines

-Jack and Vera took in lodger Tyrone Dobbs (Alan Halsall) who became somewhat of a surrogate son to them.
-Vera became restricted to her house due to an injury to her ankle and was cared for by Tyrone and Molly Compton (Vicky Binns).
-They bought her a baby monitor so Jack, Molly and Tyrone could talk to Vera while they were in the pub.
-Later, Jack and Vera's grandson Paul Clayton (Tom Hudson) arrived on the street but little did Vera know that Paul was scamming Jack and Vera out of money, stealing money from Jack and blaming it on Tyrone.
-Vera was disappointed in Tyrone but Molly was adamant that Tyrone hadn't stolen the money.
-Vera refused to believe this of Molly and could never believe that her own flesh and blood could steal from her.
-Vera decided that she and Jack were to move to their dream place of Blackpool but Paul was forced to confess to Jack that he had stolen the money for the house.
-Jack was appalled but had to keep it secret from Vera as he didn't want to hurt her and destroy her dreams.
-Vera still desperately wanted to move to Blackpool so Jack eventually told Vera that he spent a lot of the money they saved to help Paul buy his half of the restaurant, but added the excuse that he spent it before he knew they were going to Blackpool.
-Jack knew that if he told Vera the truth she would be heart broken and she was still greatly upset and went to bed to get over the shock.
+Jack and Vera take in lodger Tyrone Dobbs (Alan Halsall), who becomes somewhat of a surrogate son to them.
+Vera becomes restricted to her house due to an injury to her ankle and is cared for by Tyrone and Molly Compton (Vicky Binns).
+They buy her a baby monitor, so Jack, Molly, and Tyrone, can talk to Vera while they are in the pub.
+Later, Jack and Vera's grandson Paul Clayton (Tom Hudson), arrive on the street, but little did Vera know that Paul is scamming Jack and Vera out of money, stealing money from Jack and blaming it on Tyrone.
+Vera is disappointed in Tyrone, but Molly is adamant that Tyrone hasn't stolen the money.
+Vera refuses to believe this of Molly and could never believe that her own flesh and blood could steal from her.
+Vera decides that she and Jack are to move to their dream place of Blackpool, but Paul is forced to confess to Jack that he has stolen the money for the house.
+Jack is appalled but has to keep it secret from Vera, as he doesn't want to hurt her, and destroy her dreams.
+Vera still desperately wants to move to Blackpool, so Jack eventually tells Vera that he spent a lot of the money they saved to help Paul buy his half of the restaurant, but adds the excuse that he spent it before he knew they were going to Blackpool.
+Jack knows that if he told Vera the truth she would be heart broken, but she is still greatly upset, and goes to bed to get over the shock.

-One night, Vera complained about her shoes and Jack sat her down and pulled them off.
-Vera told Jack that she loved him and she had never loved any one else and pushed Jack to say the same.
-A little reluctantly, as always, he did and grabbed her slippers for her.
-He then said that he was going to go to The Rovers for a short while and although Vera tried to insist on him staying with her, he said he wouldn't be long and he had been with Vera all day and needed some time to relax.
-When he returned, Vera had died peacefully in her sleep.
-Jack remained calm and kept Vera warm.
-When the paramedics arrived, they explained that Vera had died from heart failure in her sleep but said that she hadn't experienced any pain.
+One night, Vera complains about her shoes and Jack sits her down and pulls them off.
+Vera tells Jack that she loves him, and she has never loved any one else, and pressures Jack to say the same.
+A little reluctantly, as always, he does, and grabs her slippers for her.
+He then says that he is going to go to The Rovers for a short whilem and although Vera tries to insist on him staying with her.
+He says he won't be long, and he has been with her all day and needs some time to relax.
+When he returns, Vera has died peacefully in her sleep.
+Jack remains calm and keeps Vera warm.
+When the paramedics arrive, they explain that Vera had died from heart failure in her sleep, but that she hadn't experienced any pain.

-Over two years later, shortly before dying Jack sees a vision of Vera and they both dance together.
+Over two years later, shortly before dying, Jack sees a vision of Vera and they both dance together.